tak1827/gas-optimized-relayer/README.md

 #### Contract Types
 1. Secure contract utilizing a robust library such as OpenZeppelin.
 2. Simplified contract omitting heavy code.
-3. Optimized contract employing inline assembly.
+3. Optimized contract, which is an improved version of the Simplified contract, utilizing inline assembly

 #### Relayed function
 Sum of two arguments: